 - Work detail / Opening and closing duties See policy to avoid fines. - Chief Steward Learn procedures and rules.
-Be on time when assigned to keep show moving along. - Corner Worker Turns #1 thru #4 based on starting position.
+Be on time when assigned to keep the show moving along. - Corner Worker for Child's Race Turns #1 thru #4 based on starting position.
 Be safe.
 No stop watches, cameras, or cell phones.
 Work together and help each other.
 Be animated when trouble occurs.
-Always protect your fellow corner worker. - Pit Stewarding Learn pit stewarding procedures.
+Always protect your fellow corner worker. - •Corner/Turn Workers Turns #1/2 and turns #3/#4 Responsibility includes watching for track incidents in the assigned corner and assist Chief Steward with calls if needed. - Safety Checks Learn pit stewarding procedures.
 Check each car and driver carefully for seat belt snugness, brakes, wrist restraints, and transponder. - Tower Learn how to score races and other tower duties.
-Learning to score will help your understanding of line-ups and finishing order. - Safety Learn what is required for safety inspections. - See "Race Day Volunteer Positions Job Descriptions" on page 36.
+Learning to score will help your understanding of line-ups and finishing order. - See "Race Day Volunteer Positions Job Descriptions" on page 36.